-Pest Present in Malaysia Potential to be on the pathway Present within Australia Potential for establishment and spread Potential for economic consequences Consider further in PRA Pseudococcus jackbeardsleyi Gimpel & Miller, 1996 [Pseudococcidae] Jack Beardsley mealybug Yes (Williams 2004; Ben-Dov 2010) Yes Fruit (MTFIS 2004).
-No records found (Ben-Dov et al. 2010) Yes Reported on pineapple (Ben- Dov et al. 2010; CAB International 2010).
+Pest Present in Malaysia Potential to be on the pathway Present within Australia Potential for establishment and spread Potential for economic consequences Consider further in PRA Pseudococcus jackbeardsleyi Gimpel & \\Miller, 1996 (Yes (Williams 2004; Ben-Dov 2010) Yes Fruit (MTFIS 2004).
+No records found (Ben-Dov et al. 2010) Although detected in the Torres Strait Islands in 2010, there are quarantine operation measures in place to prevent its spread into mainland Australia, one of the important roles played by the Northern Australia Quarantine Strategy (NAQS 2012).
+Yes Reported on pineapple (Ben-Dov et al. 2010; CAB International 2010).
 Pseudococcus jackbeardsleyi is polyphagous (Ben-Dov et al. 2010) and a number of host plants are present in Australia.
 Many mealybugs are considered invasive with a history of establishment in new areas (Miller et al. 2002).
 Yes Reported on a diverse array of fruits, vegetables, and ornamentals from 88 genera in 38 plant families (Ben-Dov et al. 2010; CAB International 2010).
-Mealybugs can directly harm hosts by feeding damage, and are reported as disease vectors (Smith el al. 1997; Pandey and Johnson 2005).
-Fruit quality can be reduced by the presence of secondary sooty mould (fungus) growing on honeydew expelled by these species; photosynthesis, tree vigour and productivity may also be reduced (Smith et al. 1997).
-Yes Pseudococcus longispinus (Targioni- Tozzetti, 1867) [Pseudococcidae] long-tailed mealybug Yes (Williams 2004; Ben-Dov et al. 2010) Not assessed Yes (Williams 1985; Ben-Dov et al. 2010) Not assessed Not assessed No Rhopalosiphum rufiabdominale (Sasaki, 1899) [Aphididae] rice root aphid Yes (CAB International 2010) Not assessed Yes (Berlandier 1997; ABRS 2009) Not assessed Not assessed No Saccharicoccus sacchari (Cockerell, 1895) [Pseudococcidae] pink sugarcane mealybug Yes (Williams 2004; Ben-Dov et al. 2010) Not assessed Yes (Williams 1985; Allsopp et al. 1993; Ben-Dov et al. 2010) Not assessed Not assessed No Stephanitis typica (Distant, 1903) [Tingidae] banana lace-wing bug Yes (CIE 1973b; Khoo et al. 1991) No Leaves (Khoo et al. 1991; CAB International 2010).
+Mealybugs can directly harm hosts by feeding damage, and are reported as disease vectors (Smith et al. 1997; Pandey and Johnson 2005).
+Yes Fruit quality can be reduced by the presence of secondary sooty mould (fungus) growing on honeydew expelled by these species; photosynthesis, tree vigour and productivity may also be reduced (Smith et al. 1997).
+Pseudococcus longispinus (Targioni- Tozzetti, 1867) [Pseudococcidae] long-tailed mealybug Yes (Williams 2004; Ben-Dov et al. 2010) Not assessed Yes (Williams 1985; Ben-Dov et al. 2010) Not assessed Not assessed No Rhopalosiphum rufiabdominale (Sasaki, 1899) [Aphididae] rice root aphid Yes (CAB International 2010) Not assessed Yes (Berlandier 1997; ABRS 2009) Not assessed Not assessed No Saccharicoccus sacchari (Cockerell, 1895) [Pseudococcidae] pink sugarcane mealybug Yes (Williams 2004; Ben-Dov et al. 2010) Not assessed Yes (Williams 1985; Allsopp et al. 1993; Ben-Dov et al. 2010) Not assessed Not assessed No Stephanitis typica (Distant, 1903) [Tingidae] banana lace-wing bug Yes (CIE 1973b; Khoo et al. 1991) No Leaves (Khoo et al. 1991; CAB International 2010).
 No records found Not assessed Not assessed No